GriffinSar/Caladonia-Crochet-P1/README.md

 -Image below sourced from (https://classbento.com.au/7-trending-crafts-to-sink-your-hands-into-in-2022)
   -	Woman crochet image from Contact page

--The Logo for the page was created in Adobe logo creator by me.
+-The Logo for the page was created in Adobe express by me.

 ### Code